moniac/birthday-paradox/README.md

 * The people can be compared to see if any birthdays match
 * See the math behind all of this

+# The requirements:

+* OOP
+* Method to generate people
+* Method to generate birthdays
+* Method to compare birthdays
+* Method to show the math